Salary Raise Calculator

 | 15%+ | Major step change — usually tied to a role change or new employer |

 A 3% raise when inflation runs at 4% means your purchasing power fell by roughly 1% — you can buy less with your new salary than you could with your old one.
 To find your real raise: Real raise% = ((1 + Raise%) ÷ (1 + Inflation%)) − 1, expressed as a percentage.
 If your raise was 4% and inflation is 3.5%, your real increase is only about 0.48%.
+The percentage change calculator can model the difference between any two figures.

 Raise vs bonus: which is worth more?

 A raise permanently increases your base salary — every future paycheck, every future raise, and often your pension contributions reflect it.
 A bonus is a one-time payment that doesn’t change your base.
 A 5% raise on $60,000 is worth $3,000 every year going forward, compounding with future raises.
 A $3,000 bonus is paid once.
 Over a 10-year career, the raise is worth far more in cumulative terms.
+If your employer offers a bonus instead of a raise, it’s worth calculating the long-term difference before accepting.

 Frequently asked questions